GADMuhammad/demo-store/README.md

 - **🆕Product Page:** Providing the user the ability to display a product with its details on a separate page.

 ## Coming Soon:
-- **Sign in:** We are currently working on adding the ability to register in the store via email.
+- **User authentication:** We are currently working on adding the ability to register in the store via email.

 ## Technologies Used